jjmontesl/awesit/README.md

 ## License

-Sitetool is created and maintained by Pablo Arias and Jose Juan Montes.
+Awesit is created and maintained by Pablo Arias and Jose Juan Montes.

 License definition is pending (AGPL, MIT or Apache licenses are being considered).